 You have the first treatment slowly, over about 2 hours.
 If you do not have any problems, you can have your next treatment over 1 hour.
 Afterwards you stay in the clinic for about an hour.
 This is so the nurses can be sure you do not have a reaction to the drug.

-Afterwards you stay in the clinic for about an hour, so the nurses can be sure you don’t have a reaction to the drug.
+You usually have cetuximab once a week.
 If you are having chemotherapy on the same day, you usually have it an hour after cetuximab.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
-You may get some of the side effects we mention here, but you will not get them all.
-Always tell your doctor or nurse about any side effects you have.
+You may get some of the side effects we mention, but you are unlikely to get all of them.

 Your doctor can give you drugs to help control some side effects.
-It is very important to take them exactly as your nurse or pharmacist has explained.
-This will help the drugs work as well as possible for you.
-Your nurse will give you advice about managing side effects.
-Most side effects start to improve after treatment has finished.
+It is important to take them exactly as your nurse or pharmacist explains.
+This means they will be more likely to work for you.
+Your nurse will give you advice about managing your side effects.
+After your treatment is over, most side effects start to improve.